Exposure and Bracketing of Impacted Teeth – Dallas, TX

 Treatment of Impacted Teeth

-If you’re wondering what happens to the lifted gum tissue, an oral surgeon in Dallas will suture the area and leave the tooth exposed.
+If you’re wondering what happens to the lifted gum tissue, our oral surgeon in Dallas will suture the area and leave the tooth exposed.
 Over time, the gum will move back into its original position.

-Your child will need to visit our office over the course of a year so that we can monitor the tooth’s progress.
+Your child will need to visit our oral surgery office over the course of a year so that we can monitor the tooth’s progress.
 Once the tooth reaches the desired position, we will check the area of the gum to ensure it is healthy and strong.